Rita Ora Moving On From ‘ANTM,’ Focusing On Her Music Career

 Rita Ora has had a rough month.
 Her short stint on America’s Next Top Model has come to an end after former host Tyra Banks announced on social media that she wants her hosting gig back.

-While Rita’s time as an ANTM model has come to an end, she took to Instagram to tell fans that she is happy and thankful to have filled Tyra’s shoes.
+While Rita’s time as an ANTM host has come to an end, she took to Instagram to tell fans that she is happy and thankful to have filled Tyra’s shoes.

 Mizz @ritaora, you exemplify Business Boss Brand to the fullest!
 Thank you for all the amazingness you brought to ANTM ????